alcir/bkzones/stuff/README.md

 ## listavmszfs.sh

 Remotely connect using SSH and keys to a defined list of servers (defined inside the script itself) and launch the listallvmzfs.sh script inside each GZ.
 Then return the list of ZFS filesystems associated to each VM.
+Note: listallvmzfs.sh script must be installed inside each global zone that will be contacted.

 Usage
 ./listavmszfs.sh [-t]